 Do you live in France full time and are you in it for the long haul?
 What are some overarching, hard-hitting pros and cons of living in France or elsewhere for you?
 Talk to me below!

-PIN my advantages and disadvantages of living abroad in France post:
+PIN my pros and cons of living in France post: